Kid Capri: Career

 Kid Capri deejayed for seven seasons of Def Comedy Jam.
 He produced tracks for Boogie Down Productions, Heavy D, Big L and Grand Puba.
 He eventually released an LP on Warner Brothers Records titled The Tape in 1991.
 He appeared in the film Who's the Man? in 1993.
 In 1997, Kid Capri signed with the Track Masters' Columbia Records-distributed label after he appeared on the 1997 Puff Daddy and the Family World Tour.
 He subsequently released Soundtrack to the Streets in 1998.

 Kid Capri was involved in his own record label, No Kid'n Records.
-He was featured on the itshiphop.tv show The Breakdown, in which he talked about his current and future projects, his views on Japan's hip hop scene, and the origin of his stage name.
 On July 29, 2007, Kid Capri made an appearance during Rock the Bells 2007 as Rakim's DJ.
 Kid Capri also made an appearance as Rakim's DJ during the Rock the Bells 2008 show on July 19, 2008, in Tinley Park, Illinois.

 Kid was featured as lead judge on Smirnoff's Master of the Mix, the BET reality TV competition in search of the nation's best DJ.
 In March 2012, Kid was commissioned to remix "Masterpiece", an exclusive track featured on the special Smirnoff Nightlife Edition of Madonna's album, MDNA.
-He joined her for the album release party in Miami as a part of Winter Music Conference, and the album was released on March 26, 2012.
 Kid was also featured on Kendrick Lamar's song "ELEMENT." in which he has vocal parts in the intro and closing.

+During the 2018 Global Spin Awards, which was held during NBA All-Star weekend, Kid received the Red Award in honor of DJ Red Alert from Snoop Dogg.

 On May 15, 2021, Kid Capri was a Bronx Walk of Fame inductee.

+In 2022, Kid released his third studio album titled The Love, marking his return after a 25-year hiatus.
+The Love features Capri's daughter, R&B singer Vina Love.

+Kid has been featured multiple times on the We TV show Growing Up Hip Hop: New York, which debuted in 2019.

+Kid collaborated with The Hoodies, brothers E-Class and Young Poppa, to produce the Hidden Gems album in 2023.

+The 2003 BET Awards Tribute to Jam Master Jay honored slain Run-DMC DJ member with an all-star mix-off, which included Kid Capri as host and DJ on the decks.
+Twenty years later at the 2023 BET Awards, Kid Capri hosted and curated Hip-Hop's 50th Anniversary segment.

+Until the fall of 2023, Kid continued to host "The Block Party" on SiriusXM FLY every weekend.